BloomTechBackend/bd-team-project-team-bitcoooonnect/project_documents/design_document_copy.md

 ## 4. Project Scope

-*Clarify which parts of the problem you intend to solve.
-It helps reviewers know what questions to ask to make sure you are solving for what you say and stops discussions from getting sidetracked by aspects you do not intend to handle in your design.*

 ### 4.1.
 In Scope

-*Which parts of the problem defined in Sections 1 and 2 will you solve with this design?*

 Viewing and managing their current cryptocurrency holdings.
 This includes seeing the cryptocurrencies that they hold, the amount, and the price($USD).
 Customers can update their portfolio to reflect their actual holdings across all exchanges.